Starting out young

-I knew just the area – one of my better fly-fishing spots on the Rangitaiki river – with plenty of space to keep an eye on the boys and also plenty of fish to keep them busy, because as those of you who have children know, their attention spans are surprisingly short and if they’re not kept busy then they will deviate from the job at hand, finding adventure around every corner.
-And it didn’t take too long before the boys were climbing trees, but they all caught fish too – and the bonus was that I had the chance to run some new spinners called Spinsects which the trout seemed to have no problems scoffing.
+I knew just the area, one of my better fly-fishing spots on the Rangitaiki river – with plenty of space to keep an eye on the boys and also plenty of fish to keep them busy, because as those of you who have children know, their attention spans are surprisingly short and if they’re not kept busy then they will deviate from the job at hand.
+They would find adventure around every corner and it didn’t take too long before the boys were climbing trees, but they all caught fish too.
+The bonus was that I had the chance to run some spinners which the Trout seemed to have no problems scoffing.

 Spinning is a basic technique we anglers should all learn before advancing to other more technical forms of fishing.
-Learning the basics is important for the younger generation and spinning for trout leads into spinning for kahawai which then often leads into surfcasting and soft plastics and then to the more hardcore stuff like stick bait and poppering for kingies and tuna.
+Learning the basics is important for the younger generation and spinning for Trout leads into spinning for Kahawai (Australian Salmon) which then often leads into surfcasting and soft plastics and then to the more hardcore stuff like stick bait and poppering for Kingfish and Tuna.

 Being a fly fisherman, changing to spinning gear was interesting, the obvious advantage being that I was able to cover water I wouldn’t normally fish, because the distance you can cast with a spin rod with the correct line and spinner was far greater than the distance anyone would ever cast with a fly rod.
 The other difference was that there was less complication in tying rigs and changing leader lengths when fly-fishing different pools with differing depths and current flows.

-If fishing deeper, faster-moving water, instead of persevering with lures that don’t get down into the zone, try the new Spinsects – these are a revelation in spin lures as they are very small for their weight, cast incredibly well, get down where other lures won’t and – most importantly – have an action in the water that trout just can’t resist; try one and you’ll see where I’m coming from.
-Interestingly the treble hooks sold with these Spinsects have reverse barbs which makes releasing the fish much easier.
+- If fishing deeper, faster-moving water, instead of persevering with lures that don’t get down into the zone, try the Black Magic spinner range.
+These spin lures are very small for their weight, cast incredibly well, get down where other lures won’t and most importantly, have an action in the water that Trout just can’t resist; try one and you’ll see where I’m coming from.

 A lighter rod around 7 – 9 ft with a soft tip is preferable to a stiffer rod; because braid has very little stretch the rod acts as a shock absorber if the fish bolts downstream in a hurry and if you use a stiffer rod you will pull more hooks than if you use a softer tipped one.